AbhishekMali21/STUDENT-GRADE-ANALYSIS-PREDICTION/README.md

 ### Methodology
+The problem statement can be defined as follows” Given a dataset containing information about 396 Portuguese students, define classification algorithms based on the data available to identify if the student performs good in final exam.
+Also, evaluate different machine learning models using the dataset.”

-Since universities are prestigious places of higher education, students’ retention in these universities is a matter of high concern.
-It has been found that most of the students’ drop-out from the universities during their first year is due to lack of proper support in undergraduate courses.
-Due to this reason, the first year of the undergraduate student is referred as a “make or break” year.
-Without getting any support on the course domain and its complexity, it may demotivate a student and can be the cause to withdraw the course.
+Since universities are prestigious places to obtain higher education, students’ retention in universities is a matter of high concern.
+It has been found that most of the students’ drop-out from universities during their first year due to lack of support in undergraduate courses which is why the first year is referred as a “make or break” year.
+Getting zero support on a course’s domain and its complexity can demotivate a student and lead to withdrawal.

-There is a great need to develop an appropriate solution to assist students retention at higher education institutions.
-Early grade prediction is one of the solutions that have a tendency to monitor students’ progress in the degree courses at the University and will lead to improving the students’ learning process based on predicted grades.
+An appropriate solution needs to be developed to assist students’ retention in higher education institutions.
+One of the solutions is an early grade predictor which will monitor students’ progress in courses at university leading to improvement in students’ learning process based on predicted grades.

-Using machine learning with Educational Data Mining can improve the learning process of students.
-Different models can be developed to predict students’ grades in the enrolled courses, which provide valuable information to facilitate students’ retention in those courses.
-This information can be used to early identify students at-risk based on which a system can 1 suggest the instructors to provide special attention to those students.
-This information can also help in predicting the students’ grades in different courses to monitor their performance in a better way that can enhance the students’ retention rate of the universities.
+Using machine learning with educational data mining can help improve the learning process of students.
+Different models can be developed to predict students’ grades in enrolled courses which will provide valuable information to facilitate students’ retention in those courses.
+This information can also be used to identify students at-risk early in the semester based on which the system can suggest the instructors to provide special attention to those students.

-Using various packages such as cufflinks, seaborn & matplotlib to represent the data along with different attributes graphically or pictorially to analyse the dataset for predicting the Final Grade(G3).
+Various packages such as cufflinks, seaborn & matplotlib can be used to represent the data and its different attributes graphically or pictorially to analyse the dataset for predicting the final grade(G3).

 ### Machine Learning Algorithms used
 1. Linear Regression